Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Gildan 100% Cotton Long Sleeve T-Shirt

-- Same fabric as short-sleeve for consistent uniform program
+- 5.3 oz. preshrunk cotton; same fabric as the short-sleeve for a consistent uniform look year-round

 Design Inspiration